Direct Neutron Reactions in Storage Rings Utilizing a Supercompact Cyclotron Neutron Target: Implementation of the supercompact-cyclotron driven neutron target

 Among the low-energy cyclotron options, the IBA Cyclone KEY emerges as the preferred choice for the proof-of-concept demonstrator due to its exceptional compactness (1.5$\times$1.4\,m$^2$ footprint, 7.5\,t weight), adequate performance (9.2\,MeV protons, 130\,$\mu$A maximum current), and proven reliability in medical applications.
 The system achieves a thermal areal density of 3.4$\times 10^{6}$\,n/cm$^2$ when operating at maximum current.
 For operational planning and performance estimates throughout this work, we adopt a conservative nominal value of 3$\times 10^{6}$\,n/cm$^2$, providing margin for system reliability and beam optimization.
 The compact cyclotron dimensions allow it to be embedded directly within the graphite reflector assembly of configuration $C_1$ (\ce{D2O} moderator, graphite reflector, and \ce{LH2} cold moderator at 20\,K).
 Figure\,\ref{fig:nstar} shows a possible implementation of the neutron target proposed here.
 This integrated assembly occupies roughly 2\,m $\times$ 2\,m $\times$ 2\,m, fitting within a typical storage-ring experiment section without major infrastructure changes.
 The self-contained neutron source is optimally positioned with respect to the storage-ring beam pipe, minimizing neutron transport losses and simplifying alignment.
-The cyclotron small footprint makes it particularly well suited for a demonstrator system, thus eliminating the need of a large ancillary facility, as it would be required for a spallation source \cite{Reifarth17} or a fission reactor \cite{Reifarth14}.
+The small footprint of the cyclotron makes it particularly well suited for a demonstrator system, thus eliminating the need of a large ancillary facility, as would be required for a spallation source \cite{Reifarth17} or a fission reactor \cite{Reifarth14}.
+Finally, it is worth emphasizing that thick beryllium targets are known to suffer from severe hydrogen embrittlement problems~\cite{Rinckel2012} arising from the insolubility of hydrogen in beryllium.
+This issue can be effectively mitigated through a three-layer target design~\cite{Kumada15}, where nearly all incident protons are stopped in a second layer composed of a suitable material such as palladium.
+Following this approach, the beryllium target layer is designed to have a thickness corresponding to 87\% of the proton range in beryllium.
+This configuration preserves a high neutron yield from the $^9$Be$(p,xn)$ reaction while allowing $>99\%$ of the protons to traverse the beryllium layer and deposit their remaining energy in the palladium stopping layer.
+For 9.2 MeV protons, the projected range in beryllium calculated with SRIM-2013 \cite{SRIM2013} is 688 $\mu$m.
+The beryllium layer thickness of 0.6 mm was optimized such that the Bragg peak falls entirely within the palladium stopping layer, thereby ensuring that both the maximum energy deposition and the hydrogen implantation peak occur outside the beryllium layer.
+At this conceptual design stage, detailed modeling of the proton-stopping palladium layer and the copper cooling backing has not been included, although their technical implementation follows established procedures as described in Ref.~\cite{Kumada15}.
+The target must dissipate approximately 1.2~kW of deposited power, which can be effectively managed through beam defocusing or wobbling over the beryllium surface, supplemented if necessary by active cooling via water, air, or helium gas flow through the copper backing layer.